quasarbright/quasarbright.github.io/programming-languages.md

 with syntax inspired by JavaScript.
 It was originally created as a scripting langauge for a game engine he was developing for a class on game engines.
 As such, it has a foreign-function-interface for C/C++.

 The language was developed in Haskell.
-Currently, the language is directly interpreted by monadically evaluating an AST, but we are considering byte-code compilation as of writing this.
+Currently, the language is directly interpreted by directly evaluating/running an AST, but we are considering byte-code compilation as of writing this.

 There are many features planned, including classes, a module system, continuations, and algebraic effects